shhshn/sonish/README.md

 ## Getting Started

-Only a Python snippet is needed to make it happen
+Just write a Python snippet like this:

 ```python
 def main():